LangLangBart/gh-look/readme.md

 ## 💁 FAQ

+### Strange icons
-1. Icons: [NERD FONT](https://www.nerdfonts.com/cheat-sheet) icons are being used.
-If you see some "strange" icons, follow the steps in the link to install a better font: [powerlevel10k#fonts](https://github.com/romkatv/powerlevel10k#fonts)
+- [NERD FONT](https://www.nerdfonts.com/cheat-sheet) icons are being used.
+If you see some `strange` icons, follow the steps in the link to install a better font: [powerlevel10k#fonts](https://github.com/romkatv/powerlevel10k#fonts)